This post may contain affiliate links.

 - Fill the bottom of your double boiler with water and place on the stovetop over medium heat;

-- Add shea butter and beeswax to the top of the double boiler and melt, stirring occasionally;
+beeswax to the top of the double boiler and melt, stirring occasionally. - Once shea butter and

-- Remove the top pan from your double boiler, dry off any water particles on the bottom, then pour out gently into containers;
+beeswax are fully melted and incorporated, add mineral oil and sweet almond oil; stir to combine and leave over heat until they are well incorporated; - Remove the top pan from your double boiler, dry off any water particles on the bottom, then pour out gently into containers;

-- Allow containers to fully cool – at least 5 hours or overnight in a cool location (basement, unheated garage, etc.);
+- Allow containers to cool fully—at least 5 hours or overnight—in a cool location (basement, unheated garage, etc.).

-- Place covers on containers and label (check out these instructions for making your own homemade labels!).
+Place covers on containers and label (check out these instructions for making your own homemade labels!).

 How to use Beeswax Shoe Polish & Leather Conditioner